ViRb3/wgcf/README.md

 2. Click on the hamburger menu button on the top-right corner
 3. Navigate to: `Account` > `Key`

 [Register an account](#register-new-account) if you haven't already.
-Next, edit `wgcf-account.toml` directly with the new license key and run the `update` command:
+Finally, edit `wgcf-account.toml` directly with the new license key and run the `update` command:
 ```bash
 wgcf update
 ```